JuliaLang/www.julialang.org/downloads/index.md

 # Nightly builds

 These are bleeding-edge binaries of the latest version of Julia under development, which you can use to get a preview of the latest work.
-However, because Julia is under heavy development, you may be unlucky and get a build with a serious bug, or one which breaks existing packages.
+The nightly builds are for developer previews and not intended for normal use.
+You can expect many packages not to work with this version.
 Most users are advised to use the latest official release version of Julia, above.

 <table class="downloads"><tbody>
 <tr>